SUMMARY

 There are still several policy areas and interventions that the EU may explore to address the growing inequity and climate impacts of the aviation sector:

-- Updates to ReFuelEU: By 1 July 2024, the Commission has agreed to assess developments in the SAF market and identify room for improvements to ReFuelEU.
-This includes ‘setting up or recognising a system of tradability of SAF to enable fuel supply in the Union’, suggesting that incorporating elements of a book and claim scheme ‘could enable aircraft operators or fuel suppliers, or both, to purchase SAF through contractual arrangements with aviation fuel suppliers and to claim the use of SAF at Union airports’12.
+- Updates to ReFuelEU: Under Article 15 of ReFuel EU, the Commission is legally obliged to assess possible additional measures to support the SAF market..
+This includes “setting up or recognising a system of tradability of SAF to enable fuel supply in the Union”, suggesting that incorporating elements of a book and claim scheme “could enable aircraft operators or fuel suppliers, or both, to purchase SAF through contractual arrangements with aviation fuel suppliers and to claim the use of SAF at Union airports”21.
+As of December 2024, the assessment and report remain pending.

 - Further changes to the EU Emissions Trading Scheme (ETS):

-- Expansion: Should the ETS be extended to all departing flights as of 2027 – rather than only flights within the EU/EEA and departing flights to Switzerland and the UK – the total revenue could reach €72 billion by 203017.
+- Expansion: Should the ETS be extended to all departing flights as of 2027 — rather than only flights within the EU/EEA and departing flights to Switzerland and the UK — the total revenue could reach 72 billion Euros by 203022.

 - Addressing feedstock barriers:

-- Renewable energy: Higher renewable electricity prices in the EU compared to places like the US means the average e-kerosene price is about 45 per cent more expensive than conventional jet fuel21.
+- Renewable energy: Higher renewable electricity prices in the EU compared to places like the US means the average e-kerosene price is about 45 per cent more expensive than conventional jet fuel25.
 Policies such as REPowerEU aim to address this, but urgent action will reduce this cost gap for the benefit of the SAF market and the EU’s energy transition more broadly.

-- Carbon capture: Delegated Acts on renewable liquid and gaseous fuels of non-biological origin (RFNBOs) set a cut-off date of 2036 for using fossil carbon and as such, open a policy opportunity for the EU to create meaningful incentives for more sustainable sources of carbon – such as from direct air capture (DAC) or point-source capture where it is preferable from a lifecycle sustainability perspective – for the production of high-integrity SAF22.
+- Carbon capture: Delegated Acts on renewable liquid and gaseous fuels of non-biological origin (RFNBOs) set a cut-off date of 2036 for using fossil carbon and as such, open a policy opportunity for the EU to create meaningful incentives for more sustainable sources of carbon — such as from direct air capture (DAC) or point-source capture where it is preferable from a lifecycle sustainability perspective — for the production of high-integrity SAF28.

 The EU is still building its policy framework to support the growth of the SAF market as part of a blossoming global industry.
-EU policy has set a trend in the SAF space, with the UK finalising its own mandate and the Inflation Reduction Act incentivising action on SAF in the US.
+EU policy has set a trend in the SAF space, with the UK having finalised its own mandate and the Inflation Reduction Act incentivising action on SAF in the US.
 It’s likely in the coming decade that others will follow suit in order to achieve their own national net zero targets and overall ICAO goals, seeing SAFs as a key step on the pathway to net zero aviation.
 Activities from the public sector alone will not be enough to see this market take off, and we are working closely with the investor community to accelerate action.
 To find out more, visit our website or get in touch.

 Download this policy mapping for your records.